Quantum Steenrod operations of symplectic resolutions: -curvature and quantum Steenrod operations

+At the point $B/B \in X^T$, this weight is tautologically given by $a$ itself, and at the other fixed points $wB/B \in X^T$, the weights are given by the Weyl group orbits $w \cdot a$ of $a$.
+When we choose $a$ generically (e.g. in the dominant Weyl chamber), these weights are indeed distinct in $H^*_{T}(\mathrm{pt};\mathbb{F}_p)$ for $X = T^*(G/B)$ for all but finitely many primes $p$, as they lie in different Weyl chambers.

+Therefore $a \cupprod_{\T}$ has simple spectrum, which implies that $a \ast_\T$ has simple spectrum.
+Hence $F_a$ has simple spectrum, and both $F_b$ and $\Sigma_b$ which commute with $F_a$ can be simultaneously diagonalized into the eigenbasis of $F_a$, so the desired result follows. \end{proof}

-\begin{rem} Proceeding as in \cref{ssec:moduli-beyond-springer}, this result also applies to further examples including $X = T^*(G/P)$ (the generalized Springer resolutions) or quiver varieties of type $A$, which have (i) isolated $X^T$ and hence a stable basis of homogeneous cohomological degree, (ii) simple spectrum of the classical (hence also quantum) multiplication operator.
-The Springer resolution $T^*(G/B)$ in type $A$ are in the intersection of these two classes of examples.
+\begin{rem} Proceeding as in \cref{ssec:moduli-beyond-springer}, this result also applies to further examples including $X = T^*(G/P)$ (the generalized Springer resolutions), quiver varieties of type $A$, or hypertoric varieties, which have (i) isolated $X^T$ and hence a stable basis of homogeneous cohomological degree, (ii) (jointly) simple spectrum of the classical (hence also quantum) multiplication operator.
+The Springer resolution $T^*(G/B)$ in type $A$ are in the intersection of the first two classes of examples.

-There are examples such as $X = \mathrm{Hilb}^n(\mathbb{C}^2)$ with $X^T$ discrete, with semisimple quantum multiplication operator, such that the classical multiplication operator is not semisimple.
+There are examples such as $X = \mathrm{Hilb}^n(\mathbb{C}^2)$ with $X^T$ discrete, with semisimple quantum multiplication operator \cite[Section 4.1]{OP10}, such that the classical multiplication operator is not semisimple.
 For all but finitely many primes $p$, the result holds for these examples as well. \end{rem}